-why is my flat roof clogged gutters
+Why is my flat roof clogged gutters

 Roofing

-The answer to 'why is my flat roof clogged gutters' is that clogged gutters on a flat roof are a common problem that can lead to serious issues if not addressed.
-Flat roofs are more prone to gutter clogs because they lack the natural slope of slanted roofs that helps water and debris flow off easily.
-Over time, leaves, twigs, and other organic matter can accumulate in the gutters, blocking the flow of water and causing it to back up onto the roof.
+The answer to 'why is my flat roof clogged gutters' is that clogged gutters are a common issue with flat roofs.
+Flat roofs are more prone to gutter clogs because they lack the natural slope of pitched roofs that helps water and debris flow more easily.
+Over time, leaves, twigs, and other organic matter can accumulate in the gutters, preventing proper drainage and leading to water buildup on the roof.

 Step-by-Step Guide